kreslotim/Wall-SLAM/README.md

 <img src = "https://user-images.githubusercontent.com/56829239/232310112-f7f68b36-d2c5-4ecf-8979-ef074a0ed3eb.png" width = 700/>

-Our second prototype has the stepper motors diagonally spilt from each other.
+Our second prototype has the stepper motors diagonally split from each other.
 This version is more campact (smaller in terms of width).
 We want to test different configurations in turns of weight dispersion: